 Aleksandar Zeljić / Fall 2019

-Assistant Professor of Aeronautics and Astronautics and, by courtesy, Computer Science, Co-Director
+Associate Professor of Aeronautics and Astronautics and, by courtesy, Computer Science, Co-Director

 Our corporate members are a vital and integral part of the Center for AI Safety.
 They provide insight on real-world use cases, valuable financial support for research, and a path to large-scale impact.